bombbomb/bombbomb-ruby-openapi/docs/TeamsApi.md

 team_id = "team_id_example" # String | The team id

 opts = {
+  admin: true, # BOOLEAN | Set if the user is an admin of this team.
-  user_id: "user_id_example", # String | The user id of the member being added to the team.
+  subgroup_ids: "subgroup_ids_example", # String | Subgroup IDs to add user to
   user_email: "user_email_example", # String | The email of the member being added to the team.
-  admin: true # BOOLEAN | Set if the user is an admin of this team.
+  user_id: "user_id_example" # String | The user id of the member being added to the team.
 }

 begin